sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

 ![MDK](img_020.4.png)

 >To run the MDK client on Android simulator, use `tns run android --emulator` command.
 Make sure that you have created a virtual device in Android Studio prior to running this command.

+>Note: Before trying to launch the client on Android emulator, make sure that you have already configured a virtual device (Android Studio>AVD Manager).
+Otherwise, you may get error like No emulator image available for device identifier.

 Once, above command gets successfully executed, you will see new MDK client up and running in Android device.